AU-Master-Thesis/thesis/sections/5-discussion/future-work.typ

 === Use ray casting instead of sampling an SDF image of the environment

+#kristoffer[
+  Obstacle/SDF node will not work if the environment is not static.
+]

 - Use different behavior when communication is very bad.
 Either change the factor graph by adding new nodes with different policies or a new algorithm all together e.g. the game theory paper we read at the start.